Call Me Madam: Promotional appearances

-On the premiere episode of NBC Radio's The Big Show on November 5, 1950, original Broadway cast members Ethel Merman, Paul Lukas, and Russell Nype appeared in the first half-hour (of the hour-and-a-half program) and performed songs from the score in order of their appearance in the production, while host Tallulah Bankhead filled in story notes between songs (although accidentally missing one story cue).
-Merman sang "The Hostess With the Mostes' on the Ball," then Lukas sang "Lichtenburg," then Merman sang "Can You Use Any Money Today?" and "The Best Thing for You (Would Be Me)".
-Finally, Merman sang "You're Just in Love" with Nype.
+On the premiere episode of NBC Radio's The Big Show on November 5, 1950, original Broadway cast members Ethel Merman, Paul Lukas and Russell Nype performed songs from the score in the order of their appearance in the production, while host Tallulah Bankhead added story notes between songs.
+Merman sang "The Hostess with the Mostes' on the Ball", then Lukas sang "Lichtenburg", then Merman sang "Can You Use Any Money Today?" and "The Best Thing for You (Would Be Me)".
+Merman also sang "You're Just in Love" with Nype.

 In political culture

-Known as "Madam Speaker", when United Kingdom's Betty Boothroyd was assigned the chair of Deputy Speaker (1987–1992), backbencher Peter Pike asked her: "What do we call you?" and drawing from her show business years, Boothroyd replied: "Call me Madam."
+When Englishwoman Betty Boothroyd was assigned the chair of deputy speaker (1987–1992), backbencher Peter Pike asked her: "What do we call you?"
+Drawing from her showbusiness years, Boothroyd replied: "Call me Madam."